 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit increased in January 2018 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $53.9 billion in December (revised) to $56.6 billion in January, as exports decreased more than imports.
-The previously… Read More
+The U.S. monthly international trade deficit increased in August 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $54.0 billion in July (revised) to $54.9 billion in August, as imports increased more than exports.

-Personal income increased 0.4 percent in January, the same increase as in December.
-Wages and salaries, the largest component of personal income, increased 0.5 percent in January after increasing 0.4 percent in December.
+Personal income increased 0.4 percent in August after increasing 0.1 percent in July.
+Wages and salaries, the largest component of personal income, increased 0.6 percent in August after increasing 0.2 percent in July.

-Real gross domestic product (GDP) increased 2.5 percent in the fourth quarter of 2017, according to the "second" estimate released by the Bureau of Economic Analysis.
-In the third quarter, real GDP increased 3.2 percent.
+Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.
+The growth rate was the same as in the “second” estimate released in August.
+In the first quarter, real GDP rose 3.1 percent.

 State personal income increased 5.4 percent at an annual rate in the second quarter of 2019, a deceleration from the 6.2 percent increase in the first quarter.
 The percent change in personal income across all states ranged from 7.5 percent in Texas to unchanged in North Dakota.